MohamedBassem/gorunfunc/README.md

 [![asciicast](https://asciinema.org/a/24190.png)](https://asciinema.org/a/24190)

- A tool to run go code or functions in the context of the working directory package.
+ Cherry-pick go functions to run from cmd.

 ##Installation